PhMajerus/FIGfonts/README.md

 ### phm-shinonome
 ![phm-shinonome](images/phm-shinonome.png)

-phm‑shinonome uses Unicode 16.0 octant characters to display the Shinonome12 / 東雲12 (Shinonome 12‑dot Gothic/sans‑serif) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and released into the public domain.
+phm‑shinonome uses Unicode 16.0 octant characters to display the monospace Shinonome12 / 東雲12 (Shinonome 12‑dot Gothic/sans‑serif) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and released into the public domain.
 Shinonome was widely used on early Japanese Unix X11 environments (FreeBSD, Linux), and this FIGfont preserves its look while expanding it into a fully modern, compatibility‑complete design.

 The characters are 6×12 pseudo‑pixels for half‑width and 12×12 pseudo‑pixels for full‑width, rendered as 3×3 and 6×3 octant matrices.